athityakumar/DashVis/README.md

 [(Back to top)](#table-of-contents)

 1. Login with your social media accout (Google, Facebook, LinkedIn or GitHub)
-2. You'll see that there are 2 segregations : `Tables` and `Collections`.
+2. You'll see that there are 2 segregations : `Tables` and `Folders`.
     - `Tables` : These are your individual tables, such as `Books`, `YouTubers`, `Wallet`, `Policies`.
     - `Folders` : These are your folders / table-tags, such as `Entertainment`, `Finance`, `2018`, etc.
     - **NOTE** : A folder can contain multiple tables.
 Similarly, a table can also belong to multiple folders.